Professor of Epidemiology, Director of Children's Environmental Health

 Overview

-Professor Braun is the Interim Chair of the Department of Epidemiology at the Brown University School of Public Health.
+Professor Braun is a Professor in the Department of Epidemiology at the Brown University School of Public Health.
 He was formerly a school nurse in Milwaukee, WI before receiving his master's and doctoral degrees in Epidemiology from the University of North Carolina-Chapel Hill.
 He completed postdoctoral training in environmental health at the Harvard School of Public Health.

 For 15 years, Dr. Braun has been committed to identifying modifiable risk factors of pediatric diseases in order to improve public health.
 Working with an interdisciplinary team that includes epidemiologists, biostatisticians, exposure scientists, physicians, and engineers, he studies the health effects of environmental pollutant exposures before conception and during gestation, infancy, childhood, and adolescence.